SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

 The goal of this research is to get used to the workings of a very basic standard encoder/ decoder system, very much inspired by the original [codebar](https://en.wikipedia.org/wiki/Codabar).

+## Lessons Learned

+Since this was a research project, the main goal was to build skills and knowledge on how basic visual data encoding works.
+The following are the main lessons learned:

+- Filters are crucial to get right if we want to be able to analyze images correctly
+  - But basic filtering isn't enough, smoothing and other mathematical operations are needed to get the best results
+- Processing data in a more global way is better than naively processing local data
+  - Ex: to reduce errors, it would be better to scan chunks of rows at once rather than just single pixel slices
+- Strict data layouts make implementation easier
+  - The handoff is that there can be alot of wasted data
+- Checksums / error correction codes need to have very large redundancy to be effective
+  - In our senario, checksums were simple enough than many random images had "valid" barcodes

 ## The Specification

 (For this specification, 1 indicates a black bar, and 0 indicates a white bar)